 Step 1 – Installing PixProof

-PixProof is a custom plugin that is meant to ease the way photographers interact with their clients and can be installed from the WordPress Dashboard via the recommended plugins notification.
+PixProof is a custom plugin meant to ease the way photographers interact with their clients and can be installed from the WordPress Dashboard via the recommended plugins notification.

 Step 2 – Creating a Proof Gallery